-Is the garden neat and tidy? low maintenance plants and river pebbles need next to no maintenance.
+Is the garden neat and tidy?
+When preparing your property to rent outside, low maintenance plants and river pebbles need next to no maintenance.
 Many types of roll out lawn such as Sir Walter Buffalo are drought tolerant, look good all year round and require little maintenance.
 Instead of dirt that gets muddy after a rain, tough instant lawn can lift your curb appeal.

-Does your property lend itself to practical modern-day living?
+When preparing your property to rent, ask yourself whether it lends itself to practical modern-day living?
 If the stove is over 50 years old, it may be worth looking at a new one.
 Living in Adelaide, during Summer its hot!
 Is the property airconditioned or have ceiling fans?